Allen Ginsberg: New York Beats

-"Blake vision"
+The "Blake vision"

-In 1948, in an apartment in Harlem, Ginsberg had an auditory hallucination while reading the poetry of William Blake (later referred to as his "Blake vision").
-At first, Ginsberg claimed to have heard the voice of God but later interpreted the voice as that of Blake himself reading Ah!
-Sun-flower, The Sick Rose, and The Little Girl Lost, also described by Ginsberg as "voice of the ancient of days."
-The experience lasted several days.
-Ginsberg believed that he had witnessed the interconnectedness of the universe.
-He looked at latticework on the fire escape and realized some hand had crafted that; he then looked at the sky and intuited that some hand had crafted that also, or rather, that the sky was the hand that crafted itself.
-He explained that this hallucination was not inspired by drug use but said he sought to recapture that feeling later with various drugs.
-Ginsberg stated: "[...] not that some hand had placed the sky but that the sky was the living blue hand itself.
-Or that God was in front of my eyes—existence itself was God," and "[...] it was a sudden awakening into a totally deeper real universe than I'd been existing in."
+In 1948, in an apartment in East Harlem, Ginsberg experienced an auditory hallucination while masturbating and reading the poetry of William Blake, which he later referred to as his "Blake vision".
+Ginsberg claimed to have heard the voice of God—also described as the "voice of the Ancient of Days"—or of Blake himself reading "Ah!
+Sun-flower", "The Sick Rose" and "The Little Girl Lost".
+The experience lasted several days, with him believing that he had witnessed the interconnectedness of the universe; Ginsberg recounted that after looking at latticework on the fire escape of the apartment and then at the sky, he intuited that one had been crafted by human beings, while the other had been crafted by itself.
+He explained that this hallucination was not inspired by drug use, but said he sought to recapture the feeling of interconnectedness later with various drugs.
+Later, in 1955, he referenced his "Blake vision" in his poem "Sunflower Sutra", saying "—I rushed up enchanted—it was my first sunflower, memories of Blake—my visions—".